How classic car-friendly is your state?

 Total Grade: 719

 Arizona has up to four special plates for older cars.
 Classic Car plates are reserved for those recognized by the Classic Car Club of America.
-Historic Vehicle plates are for those 25 years old or older.
-Street Rod plates are for 1948 or earlier with modifications.
-Horseless Carriage plates are for 1915 or earlier.
+Historic Vehicle is for those 25 years old or older.
+Street Rod is for 1948 or earlier with modifications.
+Horseless Carriage is for 1915 or earlier.
 None seem to carry much in the way of major restrictions, which is great in a state where the sun shines most of the year.

 Jeff Koch tells us that “Arizona’s emissions standards vary by county.
-In Maricopa County, where Phoenix is located, any car 1975 or later needs emissions testing unless you get collector insurance.
-In that case, the emissions requirement is waived.
-Collector car or antique plates are not necessary for collector-car insurance.”
+In Maricopa County, where Phoenix is, any car 1975 or later needs emissions testing UNLESS you get collector insurance, then the emissions requirement is waived.
+Collector-car or antique plates are not necessary for collector-car insurance,” a nice benefit for Arizona’s Hagerty customers.

-He also notes, “Used-car buyers who buy from a private seller are not required to pay sales tax on the transaction.”
+He also notes that “Used car buyers who buy from a private seller are not required to pay sales tax on the transaction.”

 15. Nevada